Vegan Lentil Meatballs | 45-second video

 How to make Lentil Meatballs

-- Cooked Lentils and cooked quinoa are mixed with cilantro, garlic and spices.
+Cooked Lentils and cooked quinoa are mixed with cilantro, garlic and spices.

-- Tofu is whipped in a food processor into a thick paste, and acts as the binder here. fold this into the lentil quinoa mixture.
+Tofu is whipped in a food processor into a thick paste, and acts as the binder here.
+Fold this into the lentil-quinoa mixture.

 Place lentil meatballs over the sauce and sprinkle with cilantro.

-What to serve with Indian Lentil Meatballs?
+What to serve with Lentil Meatballs?

 - Basmati rice